Wubuntu88/UdacityRobotics-map-my-world/README.md

 Udacity Robotics Nanodegree
 ------------------

-Project 2: Go Chase It
+Project 3: Where-Am-I
 ------------------
+TODO ADD DIFFERENT PICTURE
 ![Robot and ball picture](overhead_shot.png)
 ### Overview
 This project will drive a robot to chase a white ball.